scottluskcis/csv-merge/README.md

 - **Enterprise Column Extraction**: Automatically extracts enterprise information from filenames and adds as the first column
 - **Configurable Column Ordering**: Uses a JSON configuration file to specify the exact order of columns in the output
+- **Column Removal**: Ability to completely remove specified columns from all input files
+- **Column Validation**: Warns about unexpected columns not defined in configuration
 - **Schema Flexibility**: Handles CSV files with different column sets - missing columns are filled with empty values
 - **Timestamp Output**: Automatically generates timestamped output filenames
 - **Error Handling**: Stops processing and reports errors if any file fails to process